 Anycast routing adds another aspect to this kind of attack because anycast routing exploits the fact that most destination prefixes appear to have multiple next-hops, regardless of whether or not that destination prefix is being advertised from multiple topological end-points on the Internet(i.e. anycast).
 In theory, a router will always choose the next-hop associated with the topologically closest instance of any root server identity.
 Given this, an attacker wishing to trick routers into accepting forged route advertisements with equal length prefixes would need to originate them topologically closer than all other instances of that identity.
 This means that an attacker would need to be topologically close to all instances of a given identity to redirect traffic away from all of its instances.

+Recommendation 3: The RSSAC Caucus should investigate and assess the value of the Resource Public Key Infrastructure (RPKI) as a possible framework for validating the route advertisements of RSOs.

-Recommendation 3: RSOs should originate the longest IPv4 and IPv6 address prefixes accepted by the vast majority of BGP speakers on the Internet.
+Recommendation 4: RSOs should originate the longest IPv4 and IPv6 address prefixes accepted by the vast majority of BGP speakers on the Internet.
 Currently, and for the foreseeable future, this is 24 bits for IPv4.
 The IPv6 value is likely more fluid, but for the time being is /48 bits.